13559323996/MapGlue/README.md

 MapData is a globally diverse dataset spanning 233 geographic sampling points.
 It offers original high-resolution images ranging from 7,000×5,000 to 20,000×15,000 pixels.
 After rigorous cleaning, the dataset provides 121,781 aligned electronic map–visible image pairs (each standardized to 512×512 pixels) with hybrid manual-automated ground truth—addressing the scarcity of scalable multimodal benchmarks.

 Within the MapData structure, each of the 233 folders represents a unique geographic sampling point.
 Inside each folder, there are three subfolders (named 1, 2, and 3) corresponding to three different image pairs sampled at that location.
-Each subfolder further contains two directories: L for source images and R for target images.
+Each subfolder further contains two directories: <span style="L: 2px solid #ccc;"> for source images and R for target images.